-According to Bloomfield, she previously worked with Mother and Father on issues with attunement while helping them work on regulating their own emotions.
-Bloomfield testified, "If you're not emotionally regulated, you're going to have a hard time being attuned with somebody because you're not really aware of what's going on."
-She added, "[I]f your nervous system is . . . dysregulated or hyper-aroused or hypo-aroused, you're not going to be able then to meet someone else's emotional needs."
-Bloomfield opined that Mother's inability to regulate her own emotions made it difficult for her to attend to the emotional needs of her children.
-This testimony was consistent with Mother's psychological evaluation which stated: "Overall [Mother] has a difficult time in sensing her children's moods or feelings and may struggle to provide comfort to them when they are upset."
+Bloomfield testified that Father's inability to attune to his children's needs is based on his inability to regulate his own emotions testifying, "If you are not emotionally regulated, you're going to have a hard time being attuned with somebody because you're not really aware what's going on.
+And if your nervous system is . . . dysregulated or hyper-aroused or hypo-aroused, you're not going to be able to then meet someone else's emotional needs."
+Bloomfield testified that she has previously worked with the parents on regulating their own emotions for them to meet their children's emotional needs, "[b]ut it was difficult for them to do that when they, themselves were the ones activated as well."